Birthday Blog!

 • Don’t place lamps or TVs near your air conditioner’s thermostat.
 The heat from these appliances will cause the air conditioner to run longer.

 Shade your windows – sunny windows make air conditioners work two to three times harder.
+Enhance your home’s comfort and curb appeal with superior double glazing solutions.
+Contact Double Glazing Hitchin for professional services.

 • Close curtains on south- and west-facing windows during the day.